 Interested in attending the entire series?
 Purchase a series pass to see all six events for the price of five »

-Bethany C. Morrow is an Indie Bestselling author who writes for adult and young adult audiences, in genres ranging from speculative literary to contemporary fantasy to historical.
-She is author of the novels MEM and A Song Below Water, which is an Audie, Ignyte, and Locus finalist.
+Bethany C Morrow is an Indie Bestselling author who writes for adult and young adult audiences, in genres ranging from speculative literary to contemporary fantasy to historical.
+She is the author of the novels Mem and A Song Below Water, which is an Audie, Ignyte, and Locus finalist.
 She is editor/contributor to the young adult anthology Take the Mic, the 2020 ILA Social Justice in Literature award winner.
 Her work has been chosen as Indies Introduce and Indie Next picks, and featured in The LA Times, Forbes, Bustle, Buzzfeed, and more.
-She is included on USA Today's list of 100 Black novelists and fiction writers you should read.
+She is included on USA TODAY's list of 100 Black novelists and fiction writers you should read.

 Nisi Shawl (they/them) is the multiple award-winning author and editor of over a dozen books of speculative fiction and related nonfiction, including the Nebula Award finalist novel Everfair; the standard text on inclusive representation, Writing the Other; and the first two volumes of the New Suns anthology series.
 Their most recent publication is the middle grade historical fantasy novel Speculation, which Lee & Low published in January 2023.
 They’ve taught and spoken at Duke University, Spelman College, Stanford University, Sarah Lawrence College, and many other institutions.
 Once upon a time, they conducted a filmed, onstage interview with Octavia E. Butler.